firework-launcher/launcher/README.md

 # Firework Launcher
 ## About
 This is the source code for a firework launcher.
-Another test

 ## Hardware
 ### ESP Nodes